 - Built a thriving Facebook group that has a well-established culture of kind and respectful behavior.

 If your community lacks somebody doing what Hillary is doing, maybe you could become that person.
 It’s easy enough to get started.
-In fact, Hillary’s written this guide to local vegan activism.
+In fact, Hillary’s written an extraordinarily helpful guide to local vegan activism.

 Asking Is Everything